-Various special formats of the quiz game sometimes take place: specialised subjects, bigger prizes, sudden death formats (often used during winner-takes-all Sunday night HQ Trivia games), and cut off points based on the number of remaining competitors.
+Various special formats of the quiz game sometimes took place: specialised subjects, bigger prizes, sudden death formats (often used during winner-takes-all Sunday night HQ Trivia games), and cut off points based on the number of remaining competitors.

-HQ Trivia was Time’s app of the year in 2017 and is regularly played by hundreds of thousands of participants – occasionally millions.
-It has suffered from a few reputational issues, ranging from bugs that have caused entire games to crash and difficulties cashing out, to the controversial history of the app’s creators (both were laid off from Twitter, Kroll was accused of inappropriate behaviour towards women, and was found dead after a drug overdose in late 2018), to the investments made by Donald Trump-backing Peter Thiel’s Founders Firm.
+HQ Trivia was Time’s app of the year in 2017 and was regularly played by hundreds of thousands of participants – occasionally millions.
+It suffered from a few reputational issues, ranging from bugs that have caused entire games to crash and difficulties cashing out, to the controversial history of the app’s creators (both were laid off from Twitter, Kroll was accused of inappropriate behaviour towards women, and was found dead after a drug overdose in late 2018), to the investments made by Donald Trump-backing Peter Thiel’s Founders Firm.
 The app is currently owned by Intermedia Labs.

 Table of Contents